Frequently Asked Questions

 We will accept up to 6 hours of graduate level courses.
 If these courses are graduate level business courses, they must be from an AACSB accredited institution.
 If in a non-business program (but related to business) graduate course electives may be accepted from an appropriately accredited institution.

 It depends upon whether you are enrolled in our ESLI program.
 If you are an ESLI student you do not currently have to take the TOEFL exam but instead must complete the ESLI program.

-If you are an international student and not in the ESLI program you must score a minimum of 550 on the written TOEFL OR a minimum of 213 on the computerized TOEFL OR a minimum of 79 on the Internet TOEFL OR a minimum of 6.0 on the IELTS.
+If you are an international student and not in the ESLI program you must score a minimum of 550 on the written TOEFL OR a minimum of 213 on the computerized TOEFL OR a minimum of 79 on the Internet TOEFL OR a minimum of 6.5 on the IELTS.

 Yes.
 Both our business program AND our accounting program are accredited.
 Only 3 universities

 A large percentage of colleges are only accredited by a regional arm of the Department of Education.
 WKU is accredited by the Southern Association of Colleges and Schools (SACS).
 SACS and other regional arms of the Dept. of Education accredit entire institutions including junior colleges.
 These regional accreditation units fulfill an important purpose overall but do not accredit business programs separately.
 This means that regional accreditation does not tell a perspective student much about the schools' business program.
 The result is that there are very many colleges with this "overall" regional accreditation who have business programs that fail to meet the rigorous standards of AACSB.
 We recommend that you consider only business programs who are AACSB accredited.

 Your diploma will not be labeled as "online."
 All graduates will receive the same